Big Five vs MBTI: No Contest

 5 Reasons the Big Five vs MBTI isn't actually debatable.

-#1 – Rigorous Science vs Pseudoscience
+#1 – Rigorous Science vs. Pseudoscience

 The Myers-Briggs Type Indicator was created by a mother and daughter, Katharine Cook Briggs and Isabel Briggs Myers.
 Neither had any formal education or training in psychology or psychometrics.
 Both were influenced by the 1921 book called Psychological Types by a psychodynamic psychiatrist and initial follower of Freud, Carl Jung.
 After becoming influenced by that book, they then spent two decades “type watching,” (whatever that means) before creating MBTI.
 Outside from his work serving as the basis for the MBTI, Jung’s theories have not aged well and are not taken seriously by researchers today.